 The Truth About Textiles Workshop

 December 3, 2019 10 a.m. to 4:30 p.m.

 1001 I St., 2nd Floor

 The workshop was a full-day event curated by CalRecycle.
 As a state agency regulating disposal and recycling, our goal is to reduce the enormous amount of textiles disposed in landfills each year.
 This straightforward goal is inherently tied to a broader discussion on the impact of textile production and consumption in California and across the world.
 This workshop raised awareness on the problem and began the conversation on potential solutions.

 - Raise awareness about the impacts of textile production and consumption.

 - Educate participants about the magnitude of the problem (approximately 1.4 million tons of textiles are landfilled in California annually).

 - Hear about efforts that stakeholders are taking to address the problem.

-We are excited to announce our agenda and expert panelists representing various aspects of the textile manufacturing and recycling industries.
+See our agenda and expert panelists who represent various aspects of the textile manufacturing and recycling industries.